Anthony Scaramucci's #Holocaust Poll Offends Many And Might Cost Him Speaking Engagements

 — Per Kristian (@PerKristianUSA) October 19, 2017

-Anthony Scaramucci thinks that the topic of the Holocaust poll will go away because he made a donation, but it’s unclear what he will do about his gaffe at Cambridge University on his tour of England.
-When a female student asked Anthony Scaramucci about his short stint at the White House, and the on the record/off the record curse-filled New Yorker interview that led to his termination, Scaramucci answered that the interview shouldn’t have been recorded and finished up, calling the woman a b**ch to the shock of the audience.

-Then came the questions about the Scaramucci Holocaust poll.
-Anthony Scaramucci defended his social media manager, insisting that the Holocaust poll was innocent and the posters on Twitter took it out of proportion.
+Scaramucci was ready to answer questions about the Holocaust poll at Cambridge University on his tour of England, and pass the buck to his social media director.
+Scaramucci defended his social media manager, insisting that the Holocaust poll was innocent and the posters on Twitter took it out of proportion.
 Scaramucci believes the Holocaust should be discussed without people freaking out.
-He also said he won’t be firing Lance Laifer.
+He also said he won’t be firing Lance Laifer because Laifer is his partner in his Scaramucci Post venture.

 “But I do think we are losing some of the voice of the Holocaust and people don’t know of the tragedies, but the intent was there and the intent was honest and people were calling on me to fire him, that’s not real leadership.”

-Note: Editor’s note: a previous version of this story attributed to a story claiming that Mr. Scaramucci cursed at a student when answering a question during a speech at the Cambridge Union; that story has since been retracted and the outlet responsible has apologized.